chdemko/pandoc-numbering/README.md

 In both cases, the `#` character is replaced by the associated number in the title.

+You can add a sequence of '#.' character before the last '#' character.
+In this sequence the '#' characters are replaced by the numbering of the current headers.

 Demonstration: Using [pandoc-numbering-sample.md] as input gives output files in [pdf], [tex], [html], [epub], [md] and other formats.